libriscv/rvscript/README.md

 bash build.sh
 ```

-The engine itself should have no external dependencies outside of libriscv and libfmt.
+This project has no external dependencies outside of libriscv and libfmt. libriscv has no dependencies.

 Running the engine is only half the equation as you will also want to be able to modify the scripts themselves.
 To do that you need a RISC-V compiler.
 However, the gameplay binary is provided with the repo so that you can run the engine demonstration without having to download and build a RISC-V compiler.